-The branch of the dinosaurs that did survive included the highly-feathered types.
+The branch of the dinosaurs which did survive included the highly-feathered types.
 The Vegaviidae ia a newly named group of diving waterbirds that somehow lived through the mass extinction.
 It's possible that modern-day birds evolved from these and other groups.

 [â€¦] vegaviids represent the first avian lineage to have definitely crossed the Kâ€“Pg boundary, supporting the idea that some avian clades were not affected by the end Mesozoic mass extinction event, countering previous interpretations.

-Source The Science of Nature volume 104, Article number: 87 (2017)
+Source The Science of Nature volume 104, article number: 87 (2017)

-The question arises as to why the bird-like dinosaurs survived whilst all other dinosaurs were eliminated.
+A question arises as to why the bird-like dinosaurs survived whilst all other dinosaurs were eliminated.
 This is especially puzzling as it's assumed that the Vegaviidae and other similar animals probably had a high metabolic rate, meaning that they had to feed regularly to survive.
 There are no currently accepted theories to explain this event.

 One hypothesis as to how modern birds survived the Cretaceousâ€“Paleogene mass extinction when other dinosaur species did not could be related to their ability to adaptively radiate.
 Due to the fact that the avian ancestors of modern birds did not take up all of the niche space where other species did fill up their niche space, birds could have been able to produce a higher level of ecological diversity and innovation that helped them to faster adapt to different environments.
 These rates of evolution could in part be due to their small body sizes.

 Source : Wikipedia

 A subgroup - the Neoaves - which led to the existence of around 95% of current-day birds (10,000 + species), have been extensively investigated both at a molecular level and through fossils.

 Patterns of diversification and timing of evolution within Neoaves, which includes almost 95% of all bird species, are virtually unknown.